-Creating a workplace environment that people enjoy spending time in goes a long way towards keeping your employees happy.
+Creating a workplace environment that people enjoy spending time in goes a long way toward keeping your employees happy.
 In addition to the fundamental requirements regarding hygiene, space, light, and air that should be covered in any event, think about providing comfortable office furniture, attractive interior décor, lush indoor plants, a well-equipped kitchen, and superior meeting room facilities.

-Depending on your budget, industry, and location, you could offer dedicated staff parking, recreational facilities such as a pool table, gym, showers, or added benefits such as in-house yoga or mindfulness sessions, free childcare provision, or counseling.
+Depending on your budget, industry, and location, you could offer dedicated staff parking, recreational facilities such as a pool table, gym, and showers, or added benefits such as in-house yoga or mindfulness sessions, free childcare provision, or counseling.

 Starting with the physical environment, build a positive workplace culture where everyone feels inspired and motivated to do their best.

 Whether you keep the motivational buzz alive through uplifting music, cakes on a Friday, or the latest ergonomic office furniture design, it pays to look after the well-being of your workforce so everyone feels like one big happy family.